-Wellington towards 2040: Smart Capital
+1.4.2 Wellington Towards 2040: Smart Capital (2011)

-Wellington City Council's vision for Wellington is focused on the future development of the city over the next 30 years.
+Wellington City Council's vision for Wellington is focussed on the development of the city over the next 30 years.
 It builds on Wellington's current strengths, acknowledges the challenges the city faces now and over the medium to long term, understands the changing role of cities, and is informed by Wellington's communities.
 The vision is supported by four community outcomes based on the city's competitive advantage.
 These are: eco-city; connected city; people-centred city and dynamic central city.
-These goals are central to the Council's Long Term Plan 2012-2022.
+These goals were central to the Council's Long-term Plan 2015-2025.

-Central City Framework (2011)
+1.4.3 Central City Framework (2011)

 This is a spatial structure plan that provides overall context, direction for future planning, coordination, prioritisation and assessment of key city projects.
-The resulting central city open space strategy has 10 key elements, and there are two that specifically relate to the Town Belt:
+The resulting central city open space strategy has 10 key elements, and there are two that specifically relate to the Town Belt.

 - Big space links: There are large open areas that can play an improved role in the provision of open space in the city.
 Primarily these are the Town Belt and waterfront.
-Improving the links to these from the city area and providing additional amenities within these large open areas will enable increased use. - Cross-valley links: The greening of city streets with 'urban forest' across the valley will enhance urban ecology and reduce the hardness of the city-scape.
-This will also provide corridors across the valley to join the town belts and enhance accessibility.
+Improving the links to these from the city area and providing additional amenities within these large open areas will enable increased use. - Cross-valley links: The greening of city streets with 'urban forest' across the valley will enhance urban ecology and reduce the hardness of the cityscape.
+This will also provide corridors across the valley to join Mt Victoria/Matairangi and Te Ahumairangi Hill and enhance accessibility.

-Our Capital Spaces - Open Space and Recreation Framework 2013 (in draft)
+1.4.4 Our Capital Spaces - Open Space and Recreation Framework (2013)

-Our Capital Spaces" is a plan for managing and protecting our parks, reserves, sport and recreation activities over the next ten years.
+Our Capital Spaces is a plan for managing and protecting our parks, reserves, sport and recreation activities over the next 10 years.
 This plan replaces and updates both the Wellington City Council's Capital Spaces Strategy (1998) and Recreation Strategy (2003).